WD201 Web Documentary

 The Web Documentary course provides a practical and theoretical introduction to fact-based or fact-claiming narratives on the web.
 The course provides vocational and hands-on experience in the production of a documentary project for the web.

 Web documentary involves video production, animation, journalism, web design and PR strategies.
 The genre has its roots in the long tradition of film and TV documentary's "creative treatment" of current and historical affairs, and of personal, local, regional, and global stories.
 As in traditional documentary, having a critical and independent voice, and being deeply engaged with an issue are essential requirements for the successful production of a web documentary project.
-Web documentary also provides a space through which to explore non-linear narratives, and through which documentarists can expand the outreach of their projects, for example through mobile locative storytelling or social media.
+Web documentary also provides a space through which to explore non-linear narratives, and through which documentarists can expand the outreach of their projects, for example through social media.
 This involves understanding how to use multiple media channels and platforms, and understanding the uses of cutting-edge technologies to deliver a fact-based history.

 The exam is a collaborative team project.
 Students will work in small interdisciplinary teams where they can use their individual skills in the development of a practical web documentary project.
 The practical project expertise is complemented by the delivery of a short academic essay.
 This essay gives students the opportunity to engage with current literature to discuss selected examples of web documentary productions from around the world.

 In accordance with the National Qualifications Framework the student will have following learning outcome after completing the course:

 The sudent will

 - understand design and production issues for web documentary production